MARTIMM/gnome-gtk3/docs/content-docs/design.md

   ```

 # Class hierargy
 Below there is a table of the object hierarchy taken from [the developers page](https://developer.gnome.org/gtk3/3.24/ch02.html) and is used here to show what is implemented and what is deprecated.
 Every perl6 class is in the Gnome:: name space.
 Also prefixes and module path names are removed from the perl6 modules. so Object is really Gnome::GObject::Object and Window is for Gnome::Gtk3::Window.
-Other modules from Glib and Gdk3 are not displayed here. `├─✗` in front of a Gtk module means that it is deprecated.
+Other modules from Glib and Gdk3 are not displayed here. `├─✗` in front of a Gtk module means that it is deprecated or not implemented for other reasons.

 ```
 Tree of Gtk C structures                              Perl 6 module